|10 to 17 August 2019 (8 days) € 975, –

 Request booking and information: West coast and islands of the Inner Hebrides

 You arrive in Oban, a cozy fishing village located in a beautiful bay.
 If you arrive early, you can leave your luggage on board and visit Oban with some nice shops and pubs.

 We are expected to be located at the North Pier, less than a hundred yards from the famous Oban whiskey distillery.
 In the evening you will be welcomed on board and meet the crew and the other passengers.
 Afterwards there is a nice welcome dinner and we raise the glass on a nice trip.

 After an extended breakfast we go to the Isle of Mull is just opposite Oban.
 Mull, which stands in the Celtic for cliff or hill, is the third largest island of West-Scotland.
 The crew will give you some sailing instructions and if you like, you can help with setting the sails.
 On the way we pass the magnificently restored Duart Castle, an imposing sight.
 Our daily destination is the main town of Mull, the picturesque fishing village of Tobermory with its sociable center and its beautiful pubs and restaurants.
 The lively port is the starting point for a small fishing fleet.
 If time permits, there is an opportunity to visit the local distillery.

 On the southwestern tip of Mull lies the small island of Iona.
 This small island has a unique place in the history of Scotland and ignites the imagination of thousands who travel here each year dressed as monks, pilgrims, chieftains and kings.

 Day 4: Jura

-Our sailing Scotland trip continues.
-Today we go to Jura Island and the “Isle of Jura” -Distillery.
+Our West coast Scotland trip continues.
+Today we go to Jura and visit the “Isle of Jura” -Distillery.